joshuaeckroth/csci221-website/lecture/polymorphism.markdown

 myshapes2[2] = &e;
 {% endhighlight %}

 However, now that they are all considered *just* shapes and not rectangles, ellipses, and so on, the objects (or pointers) in the array can only be treated as objects of type `Shape`.
-So, in particular, we can't ask any object in the vector to calculate its area.
+So, in particular, we can't ask any object in the array to calculate its area.

 This is the problem that polymorphism solves.
 Polymorphism means that an object of some class, say `r` of the class `Rectangle`, can "look like" a `Shape` object but *act* like a `Rectangle` object when its asked to do things that may be done differently by a `Rectangle`.